openrails/openrails/Source/Documentation/Manual/physics.rst

 to MSTS which only considered one engine per locomotive.
 In case there is more than one engine, other engines act like *helper* engines (start/stop control for helpers is ``<Ctrl+Y>`` by default).
 The power of each active engine is added to the locomotive power.
-The number of such diesel engines is not limited.
 Depending on the settings of ``ProvidesTractionPower`` and ``ProvidesETSPower``, various multi-engine locomotives can be constructed, from gensets to locomotives with separate engines for ETS power only.

 If the ORTS specific definition is used, each parameter is tracked and if any are missing the lacking data is estimated from other diesel engine